 Manage the pressure and precision of your style.

-You are now ready to use your graphics tablet with your favorite software.
+You are now ready to use your drawing tablet with your favorite software.
 However, as a beginner, it is important to know the sensitivity levels of the active multi-touch surface of your hardware before you actually start drawing.
 Knowing the level of pressure to apply with your stylus will give you greater precision when drawing, and you will have fewer imperfections on your digital works.
 To do this, there are several simple exercises you can do to tame your graphic palette.
 For example, place two circles, one black and one white, on either side of your layer, and try to connect them with a suitable black brush, making the most natural gradient between the first and the second, thanks to the pressure, more or less strong, applied by the stylus.

 This will allow you to know how to manage the pressure levels on the surface of the active area of the tablet, so that you know when to force the line or not when you draw.
 Another interesting exercise can be to position circles of different diameters on your canvas, and to connect them, from the largest to the smallest, to practice precision when handling the pen.
 All these exercises will help you to progress in the use of your material, but will also allow you to adjust the sensitivity of the stylus in the settings of your software or your computer.
 You will then be completely at ease when you start a new sketch.